eisenjulian/nlp_estimator_tutorial/blog.md

 ### Pretrained vectors

-Most of the models that we have shown before rely on word embeddings as a first layer to increase performance, and we have so far initialized them at random, however it has been shown all [over](https://arxiv.org/abs/1607.01759) [the](https://arxiv.org/abs/1301.3781) [literature](https://arxiv.org/abs/1103.0398), that specially for small labelled datasets, a great benefit can be obtained by training a different model that also uses embeddings in a separate task that only needs a large unlabelled corpora, and share the results.
-One such task is shown [here](https://www.tensorflow.org/tutorials/word2vec).
-That technique is usually referred to as *transfer learning*.
+Most of the models that we have shown before rely on word embeddings as a first layer to increase performance.
+So far, we have initialized them randomly.
+However, [much](https://arxiv.org/abs/1607.01759) [previous](https://arxiv.org/abs/1301.3781) [work](https://arxiv.org/abs/1103.0398) has shown that using embeddings pretrained on a large unlabelled corpus as initialization is beneficial, particularly when training on only a small number of labelled examples.
+The most popular pretrained embeddings is [word2vec](https://www.tensorflow.org/tutorials/word2vec).
+Leveraging knowledge from unlabeled data via pretrained embeddings is an instance of *[transfer learning](http://ruder.io/transfer-learning/)*.

-With that end, we will show you one last model where the embeddings are fixed.
-We will use the pre-trained vectors from [GloVe](https://nlp.stanford.edu/projects/glove/) on the Wikipedia corpus.
-If you have a billion-word + corpus on your domain, it might be also be a good idea to use that one instead.
+To this end, we will show you how to use pretrained embeddings in an `Estimator`.
+We will use the pre-trained vectors from another popular model, [GloVe](https://nlp.stanford.edu/projects/glove/).
 ```python
 embeddings = {}
 with open('glove.6B.50d.txt', 'r', encoding='utf-8') as f: